USFWS/secas/_posts/2020-10-14-SECAS-at-the-2020-Conference-of-SEAFWA.md

 - recent updates to the Southeast Conservation Blueprint
 - a viewer to explore underlying Blueprint indicator condition
 - reporting feature to help summarize specifics of Blueprint priority areas
-- implications of climate on prescribed fire
+- implications of climate change on prescribed fire
 - and much more<!--more-->

 Additionally, the symposium will present emerging results and recommendations for the future direction of SECAS, including: